Eulalie Evan Spicer was a lawyer and Legal Aid administrator, described as “one of the most prominent divorce lawyers of her day”.

 Born on 20th April 1906 to Charles Evan Spicer, a wholesale stationer, and Elsie Mary née Williams who came from a family of paper manufacturers.
 Eulalie was educated at St Helen’s School, Northwood.
 She graduated from King’s College London with a BA in philosophy, and later was awarded a PhD in philosophy from University College London.

-Born in Kent in 1906 to a wealthy family of paper manufacturers, Eulalie’s considerable intellect was first recognised at St Helen’s School, Northwood, and took her on to a degree in Philosophy at King’s College London, before she undertook her PhD at University College London.
-Having then read Law, Eulalie qualified as a solicitor in 1938, at a time when only around 15 women a year did so.
-Such was the scarcity of females in the legal profession at the time that, rather comically, her Law Society exam certificate read that Eulalie served ‘his’ Articles of Clerkship, and was placed in the Second Class.
+Having then read law, Spicer qualified as a solicitor in June 1938.
+Such was the scarcity of women in the legal profession at the time that her Law Society exam certificate reads that Eulalie served ‘his’ Articles of Clerkship, and was placed in the Second Class.
 She worked in a small firm for several years, often undertaking social work, an interest which eventually became the underpinning of her career.

 During the war, the 164 female solicitors holding practising certificates at the time became crucial, as male solicitors were called for duty.
 In December 1942, Spicer became supervising solicitor in the services divorce department at the Law Society, which was established to deal with the increase of marriage breakdowns during WWII.
 This work included preparing for thousands of divorces, and travelling across the country for divorce petitions.
 One serviceman helped by the divorce department told Spicer “I know you are doing your best for me, but I suppose all the proper solicitors are now in the Army”.